 - Headshot or logo.
 Some people like to include a headshot or a small logo image in their signature.
 While there are some advantages to this, I advise against it.
 It adds to the size of your email without adding much value, and can be considered annoying.

 - Quote.
 Some people like to include a motivational quote, or some other snippet to show off their personality.
 While this can add flair, you’ll want to exercise caution; not all recipients will take your message the same way.
 If you do decide to include a quote, keep it short and make sure it’s generic enough to appeal to all possible recipients you might have.

 - Legal requirements.
 In some cases, you’ll be legally required to include some fine print in your emails.
 A signature is the perfect place to include it.

-Learning how to end a professional email can help you make a better impression, but if you’re serious about improving your email habits, you’ll need to take a deep dive into your daily email habits and see what you can improve.
+Learning how to end a professional email can help you make a better impression, but all emails should start with a proper greeting.
+Check out our in-depth guide on how to start an email for 51 ideas to get you started on that front.
+And if you’re serious about improving your email habits, you’ll need to take a deep dive into your daily email habits and see what you can improve.
 With a tool like EmailAnalytics, you can explore unique data visuals to see your average email response time, your busiest days of the week and times of day, and how your email threads typically develop.
 Sign up for a free trial today and learn more about how you can email more productively!